kivlor/ludum-dare-35/LOG.md

 #### 09:00

-Spent some time refactoring, adding a menu state and procastinating on the shift mechanic...
+Spent some time refactoring, adding a menu state and procrastinating on the shift mechanic...

 #### 09:48